boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 authors: boa-dev
 ---

-This will be a series of posts primarily about implementing a new JavaScript feature in Rust, specifically the new date/time built-in:
+Writing a JavaScript engine in Rust can seem like pretty daunting task to some.
+To provide some insight into how we implement JavaScript features, we will be going over implementing a JavaScript feature in Rust.

-Temporal.
+More specifically, this will be the first in a series of posts primarily about implementing the new date/time built-in: Temporal.
 We'll be going over general lessons and interesting design choices we've stumbled upon, as well as the crates supporting that implementation.

 Why should you care?
-Well we are not only implementing it for JavaScript, but Rust as well ... more on that in a bit.
+Well we are not only implementing Temporal for JavaScript, but for Rust as well ... more on that in a bit.

 First, an aside!